unexpectedjs/unexpected/documentation/api/fail.md

 function that will recieve a [magicpen](https://github.com/sunesimonsen/magicpen) instance.

+If you are using the default error mode, you don't have to specify the error message as it is just thrown away.

 The diff is a method that will create a custom diff lazily.
 To get a better understanding of the diff method see the [type](/api/addType) documentation.